Rosanna Munter: 2005–2010: solo career

-In 2010 Rosanna signed with U.K.-based label Popjustice Hi-Fi which worked out distribution with Virgin Records.
-On 22 August 2010 Rosanna released the single (and subsequent music video) "Waterfall" which was produced and co-written by Jim Eliot (Kylie, Ladyhawke).
-Popjustice Hi-Fi also made available for downloading a B-Side titled "Runaway."
-Rosanna described her sound as "big emotional, chaotic, beautiful pop" while The Guardian has described her debut single "Waterfall" as "gorgeously gloomy sugar-pop" and "Sylvia Plath in American Apparel."
+In 2010 Munter signed with U.K.-based label Popjustice Hi-Fi which worked out distribution with Virgin Records.
+On 22 August 2010 Munter released the single (and subsequent music video) "Waterfall", which was produced and co-written by Jim Eliot (Kylie, Ladyhawke).
+Popjustice Hi-Fi also made available for downloading a B-side titled "Runaway."
+Munter described her sound as "big emotional, chaotic, beautiful pop" while The Guardian has described her debut single "Waterfall" as "gorgeously gloomy sugar-pop" and "Sylvia Plath in American Apparel."

-Throughout 2010 and 2011, Rosanna formed and performed with a DJ collective called XOXO with her friends Malin Cumzelius, Aino Neneh Jawo, and Caroline Hjelt.
-Aino and Caroline are best known as Icona Pop.
-They described themselves as "Best friends playing their favorite songs and whose constant goal is to make you euphoric and sweaty!
+Throughout 2010 and 2011, Munter formed and performed with a DJ collective called XOXO with her friends Malin Cumzelius, Aino Neneh Jawo, and Caroline Hjelt.
+Jawo and Hjelt are best known as Icona Pop.
+They described themselves as "[b]est friends playing their favorite songs and whose constant goal is to make you euphoric and sweaty!
 Patti Smith and Stevie Nicks are household gods!"

 2013–2015: K.I.D.S.

-Along with friend Charles Cave, Rosanna debuted a new collaborative project at South by Southwest in March 2013.
+Along with friend Charles Cave, Munter debuted a new collaborative project at South by Southwest in March 2013.
 Their performances at SXSW marked the first live performance for the duo.
-The debut was accompanied by a music video release of their song "Ragged Old Angels."
+The debut was accompanied by a music video release of their song "Ragged Old Angels".
 According to the duo, they have finished recording an album and expect it to be released early 2014.

 Nylon has described the band's sound as "dark-edged electro-pop" while Idolator has described their material as "rich and dramatic, avoiding overwrought theatricality thanks to an expert sense of sonic balance: driving bass grooves and moody, billowy synth textures underpin Rosanna’s sweetly inviting vocal melodies."